opitzconsulting/orcas/_docs/en/dbdoc.md

 <br/>
 Both tasks **&lt;include&gt;** and **&lt;exclude&gt;** will be used in **&lt;tablegroup&gt;** for including and excluding tables.
-<br/>Working with regular expressions is also possible. therefore you can create filters to select multiple tables.
+<br/>Working with regular expressions is also possible, so you can create filters to select multiple tables.
 Examples:

 |Task|Value|Meaning|
 |----|-----|---------|
 |&lt;include name="MASTERDATA_.*/&gt;|MASTERDATA_.*|All tables with prefix "Masterdata_" will be assigned to table group "ADRESSE".|
 |&lt;include name=".+TIER.*/&gt;|.+TIER.*|All tables which include "TIER" in their name(beginning, middle, end)|
 |&lt;exclude name=".*_TIERMONITORING"/&gt;|.*_TIERMONITORING|All tables with suffix "_TIERMONITORING" will NOT be included into table group TIER|

 <br/>